The Movement for Black Girls and Women

 We act to improve the lives of girls and women across a region where funding has lagged

-Grants to Black women-led organizations
+Black women-led organizations

 Since 2020, We have given